Airalo vs Holafly vs Ubigi: Best Travel eSIM for UK Compared

 Holafly verdict

-Best for: Heavy data users who stay in cities and want unlimited data with good support.
-Not for: Rural travelers, anyone visiting Scotland or national parks, budget-conscious users.
-Overall: Unlimited is genuinely useful, but the lack of EE and high prices for limited plans are big drawbacks.
+Best for: Heavy data users who stay in UK cities and want unlimited data with good support.
+Not for: Rural travellers, anyone visiting Scotland or national parks, budget-conscious users, anyone who needs hotspot tethering.
+Overall: Unlimited is genuinely useful, but the lack of EE, the 4G-only cap on unlimited plans, the blocked hotspot, and the high prices for limited plans stack up to a product that’s great for a narrow audience and frustrating for everyone else.

 Ubigi is the eSIM arm of Transatel, a French company that provides mobile connectivity solutions for businesses.
+When evaluating a UK eSIM with multi-network switching provider, the number of partner networks directly affects your coverage reliability — dual-network plans like Ubigi’s offer a clear step up from single-network options.
 They’ve grown their consumer eSIM business significantly and have a strong presence in the UK market.

 Ubigi UK network: EE + Three

-Ubigi’s UK connectivity is one of its strengths.
+Ubigi’s UK connectivity is its strongest card.
 They partner with both EE and Three, which means you get coverage from the UK’s best rural network (EE) and its fastest urban network (Three).
-Even better, Ubigi supports 5G on both networks.
-The Ubigi UK eSIM EE Three coverage combination gives it a significant advantage over single-network providers, especially for travellers who visit both cities and countryside.
+On top of that, Ubigi supports 5G on both networks.
+The Ubigi UK eSIM EE Three coverage combination gives it a significant advantage over single-network providers, especially for travellers who visit both UK cities and rural Great Britain.

-In practice, this means you’ll have EE’s extensive rural coverage in national parks and the Highlands, plus Three’s speed in cities.
-It’s not automatic switching in the way that a multi-network eSIM like Roami operates, but having two networks available gives you better coverage than any single-network provider.
+In practice, this means you’ll have EE’s extensive rural coverage in national parks and the Highlands, plus Three’s speed in UK cities.
+It’s not automatic switching in the way that Roami operates (you might need to manually select networks), but having two networks available gives you better coverage than any single-network provider.
+Users may find themselves switching manually — EE for intercity train routes, Three for walking around city centres.
+It’s an extra step, but it’s worth it.

 Ubigi UK plans and pricing

 Ubigi’s pricing is competitive.
-The 10 GB plan at $9.90 is slightly more than Airalo’s 10 GB at $8.00, but not by much.
-And you get 5G support plus the backup of Three’s network when EE is weak or congested.
+The 10 GB plan at $9.90 is slightly more than Airalo’s 10 GB at $8.00 — a $1.90 difference.
+For that, you get 5G support plus the backup of Three’s network when EE is weak or congested.
+That’s a bargain.

 One nice feature: Ubigi plans are valid for 30 days from purchase, not from activation.
-This means you can buy a plan in advance and it’ll still be active when you arrive.
+You can buy a plan in advance and it’ll still be active when you arrive.
 Most providers start the clock from first use.
+This is genuinely useful for planning ahead.

 Ubigi app experience